mwcz/clayto-hugo/content/posts/048 - geekspark 2017/index.md

  -  geekspark
  -  dimo
  -  kimotion
-description: "The SPARKcon creativity festival: on the geeky side."
+description: "The geeky side of SPARKcon creativity festival.
+A survey of the makery, sciencey, and hackery of 2017."
 thumbnail: ./ml.jpg
+thumbpos: top
 Mwc: 48
 ---

 ![geekSPARK logo](geekSPARK-icon.png)

 geekSPARK is a showcase of creative use of technology, taking place each year during the [SPARKcon][sparkcon] art festival.
 What lies below is a summary of the festivities at geekSPARK 2017.

 ---